 Disability Services at Olin (DSO) is committed to providing equal opportunities and equal access to education programs, and activities for all students with disabilities.
 We engage in an interactive process with each student and review requests for accommodations on a case-by-case basis.
 Furthermore, we want to serve as a resource and source of information to all members of the Olin community around access and disability rights.
-Using a social model of disability, DSO aims to reduce barriers to access.
+Using a social model of disability, DSO aims to reduce barriers for students with disabilities to access their education.